-The Australian Government Department of Agriculture has prepared this draft report to assess the proposal by China for market access to Australia for fresh nectarine fruit.
+The Australian Government Department of Agriculture and Water Resources has prepared this final report to assess the proposal by China for market access to Australia for fresh nectarine fruit.

-The draft report proposes that the importation of fresh nectarine fruit to Australia from all commercial production areas of China be permitted, subject to a range of quarantine conditions.
+The final report recommends that the importation of fresh nectarine fruit to Australia from all commercial production areas of China be permitted, subject to a range of quarantine conditions.